Have you made empathetic marketing part of your strategy?

-I said to the person that, “You have a choice in the world, the noisy world that we live in because everybody can buy reach and frequency.
+I said to the person, “You have a choice in the world, the noisy world that we live in, because everybody can buy reach and frequency.
 Anybody can do that.
 The brands that set themselves apart are the ones that are looking to engage the right people.”

 I’m optimistic that they’ve learned a lesson.
-I think that Wells Fargo has such an incredible corporate history and culture, and I believe that there were just a few of the wrong people in leadership positions who were forcing a value in pushing the business over the needs of the customer.
+Wells Fargo has such an incredible corporate history and culture, and I believe that there were just a few of the wrong people in leadership positions who were forcing a value in pushing the business over the customer’s needs.
 It’s exactly, I think, the wrong way to approach this whole idea of help your customers and you help your business.
 It’s the opposite.

 That’s my negative story.